thogr/bedede/README.md

 .when(performing(Counter::decrease))
 .then(Counter::isStopped, is(false));
  ```
-You can also reuse a behavior expression in several test, e.g. to initialize several tests with the same "given" (or a parametrized), or just extract it for better readability:
+You can also reuse a behavior expression in several tests, e.g. to initialize several tests with the same "given" (or a parametrized one), or just extract it for better readability:

 ``` java